 Tips and Tricks

-• When you calculate a stockpile, the volume calculation is done between the current terrain and the selected/reference surface.
+• When you calculate a stockpile, the volume calculation is done between the current terrain and the selected/compared to surface.

 • A "current terrain" means the elevation terrain and the active terrain modifiers (e.g., a removed conveyor or truck) that are applied on top of the terrain.